cimryan/teslausb/README.md

 * USB A Add-on Board if you want to plug your Pi into your Tesla like a USB drive instead of using a cable.
 [Amazon](https://www.amazon.com/gp/product/B07BK2BR6C/)
 * A case.
 Don't want unprotected circuits hanging about!
 Official case at [Adafruit](https://www.adafruit.com/product/2885) or [Amazon](https://www.amazon.com/gp/product/B06Y593MHV).
 There are many others to choose from.
 Note that the official case won't work with the USB A Add on board.
 * USB Splitter if you don't want to lose a front USB port.
 [The Onvian Splitter](https://www.amazon.com/gp/product/B01KX4TKH6) has been reported working by multiple people on reddit.

-> Note: Of the many varieties of Raspberry Pi only the Raspberry Pi Zero and Raspberry Pi Zero W can be used as simulated USB drives.
-It may be possible to use a Pi Zero with a USB Wifi adapter to achieve the same result as the Pi Zero W, but this hasn't been confirmed.

 ### Software
 Download [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/)